nus-cs2103-AY2223S2/ip/docs/README.md

 This can be achieved by marking those tasks that are completed via the `mark` command.
 This action can be undone using the `unmark`.

 ### Able to continue from where you left when reopening the program each other
-The tasks and their status will be exactly the same as they are when you quited the program previously.
+The tasks and their status will be exactly the same as they were when you quited the program previously.

 ## Commands that Wessy accepts and how to use them